dustinpfister/blog_posts/_posts/express-example.md

 layout: post
 categories: express
 id: 430
-updated: 2019-04-30 20:53:43
+updated: 2019-04-30 20:55:53
-version: 1.1
+version: 1.2
 ---

-This is a post on express examples from very basic examples that are just a single file, to more complex projects that use a fair number of npm packages, or a lot of vanilla js code apart from expressjs.
+This is a post on express examples from very basic examples that are just use expressjs by itself, to more complex projects that use a fair number of npm packages, one or more front end frameworks, or a whole lot of vanilla js code.
 There is a lot to know before hand of course, but if you have been playing around with express for a while now and are not looking for some full express app examples of one sort or another on this site this is the right place to be.

 <!-- more -->